akeneo/pim-helpcenter/content/md/products-super-power/how-to-use-the-product-grid.md

 - Complete (the completeness percentage),
 - Created at (the creation date of the product),
 - Updated at (the product last updated date),
-- Groups (if the product belongs to groups or variant groups)
+- Groups (if the product belongs to groups)
+- Complete product

 ### Configure the columns
 Click on «columns» on the right side of the grid to display the column selection window: